 Runner's World; Getty Images

-A strong core means that your glutes can help keep your knees in proper alignment when you run, preventing knee and ankle pain.
-It means your back has the endurance to maintain good posture even as you fatigue on longer runs so you can sustain pace and form.
-A strong core also allows your hips to remain level with each footfall, reducing force down the leg and, therefore, helping to decrease the risk of overuse injuries.
+A strong core and the muscles along the spine, like the erector spinae.
+Your glutes can help keep your knees in proper alignment when you run, preventing knee and ankle pain.
+It means your back has the endurance to maintain good posture and the muscles along the spine, like the erector spinae.
+Your fatigue on longer runs We earn a commission for products purchased through some links in this article hips to remain level with each footfall, reducing force down the leg and, therefore, helping to decrease the risk of overuse injuries.

-Ideally, your training plan Your core needs strength sessions per week—every exercise will engage the core somewhat—and up to two additional core-focused sessions.
+Ideally, your training plan What is a Power Clean full-body strength sessions per week—every exercise will engage the core somewhat—and up to two additional core-focused sessions.
 But schedules are rarely ideal, so even 10 minutes of core work done consistently will have benefits.

 Adding moves to your existing warmup stimulates your muscles so they work more efficiently throughout your run.
 It also means you’re less likely to skip the core work when your to-do list is already overloaded.

-When first adding core workouts Strength Training Boosts Performance, Study Says Runners World; Getty Images for 30 seconds or complete 10 reps of a movement.
+When first adding core workouts reduce the chance of injury hold a plank for 30 seconds or complete 10 reps of a movement.
 That’s normal and simply a reminder to stay consistent.
 Focus on mastering the basic movements, and you’ll build more power than if you progress without making the connection between the exercise and the muscles you should feel firing during that move.

 After just a couple weeks of core exercises, most runners notice increased stability in their stride and less deterioration of their running form as they fatigue.
 And those changes make it easier to stay as committed to your core as you are to your daily runs.